 After telling us he didn't have too much time to talk because he had to meet with his lawyer and the FBI, he insisted on his innocence and maintained that he had been accused and convicted because Hollywood insiders were trying to keep him out of the elite, high-powered, celebrity life of Hollywood that he saw as a kind of Mount Olympus.

 Arranging interviews with Giacchetto was as absurd and overcomplicated as a Hollywood movie set.
-One day, he refused to let us speak to him at his loft in SoHo because people were "tearing up and replacing the floors."
-Another time he stopped us from interviewing him at his home because he claimed the FBI, after reading this article, would learn of his multimillion-dollar artwork—the Basquiats, the Schnabels.
+One day, he refused to let us speak to him at his loft in SoHo because people were "tearing up and replacing the floors".
+Another time he stopped us from interviewing him at his home because he claimed the FBI, after reading this article, would learn of his multimillion-dollar artwork – the Basquiats, the Schnabels.
 When we finally met him in person, he brought his parents along.
 He persuaded us to interview his father, Cosmo, and to plug Cosmo's self-published novel from the 1960s.
-The next day, he brought along Bruce Pavitt, the founder of Sub Pop Records, and pitched us a "new app that would revolutionize that music industry."
+The next day, he brought along Bruce Pavitt, the founder of Sub Pop Records, and pitched us a "new app that would revolutionise that music industry".